How Digital Marketing Is Transforming the Real Estate Industry

 In real estate, Instagram has gained immense popularity over the past few years.
 It allows businesses in this industry to engage audiences and inspire loyalty.
 For example, realtors can share high-quality photos of the properties they have just sold.
 That is aa chance to share their clients’ stories – how they met, what a client’s expectations were, and how they helped them.

 Also, Instagram is also perfect for leveraging social proof.
-For example, real estate businesses could publish clients’ testimonials, along with their photos.
+For example, real estate businesses could publish clients’ remote video testimonials, along with their photos.
 That will humanize their brand and build trust with their target customers.
 Knowing that a company has already helped people with similar needs, potential customers will be more likely to hire them.

 Finally, real estate agencies can use Instagram Stories to share daily property updates and trigger followers’ fear of missing out.